ZairGitHub/Selenium-Herokuapp-Framework/README.md

 ### Inheritance

-All visitable pages of the SUT inherit from abstract `WebPage.cs` class.
-Ensures pages only ever rely a single instance of an `IWebDriver` to optimise test execution time.
-Also contains a `NavigateToUrl()` method to standardise page navigation across all derived pages.
+All visitable pages of the SUT inherit from the abstract `WebPage.cs` class.
+It consists of `protected` attributes to form a common template to structure the common features found across all visitable pages.
+It is in this class that the `IWebDriver` testing automation tool is defined and shared using its constructor.
+This approach not only reduces the need to assign `IWebDriver` definitions in derived pages, but it also optimises test execution time by ensuring that these pages can only ever rely on a single instance of an `IWebDriver` at any given time.
+Finally, it contains a simple `NavigateToUrl()` method to standardise the methodology in which pages are navigated to.

 ### Composition